microservices-demo/microservices-demo/docs/deployment/nomad.md

 ```

 ### Locating The Endpoint
-Let's take the Allocation ID of the **frontend** task group and ask Nomad about its status:
+Taking the Allocation ID of the **frontend** task group above we can ask Nomad about its status:
 ```
-$ nomad alloc-status 5c1ebc22
+vagrant@node1:/# nomad alloc-status 5c1ebc22
 ID            = 5c1ebc22
 Eval ID       = c318487e
 Name          = weavedemo.frontend[0]